 For the past ten years, I have administered several games a year with my finance students, integrating the game with my finance curriculum.
 They update excel spreadsheets for prices, yields, and valuation, learning relevant financial concepts.
 As a result, I have an easier time teaching how the Fed influences the financial markets.

 In recent years, the game has become more user-friendly with more resources.
 Student feedback has been overwhelmingly positive.
 They have fun watching their rankings relative to their peers, and discovering why their stock performance has outperformed or underperformed.
 They find the game quite realistic and are eager to set up their investment accounts.

 Although geared toward teachers and students, anyone can participate in The Stock Market Game individually or as a team, including a family.
 The educational nonprofit Securities Industry and Financial Markets Association, or SIFMA, created the game.
 Participants can trade their own $100,000 investment portfolio.
 The portfolios can be a mix of stocks, bonds, mutual funds, and cash.
 Players can participate in a competition or a non-ranked session.

 SIFMA touts a 2009 FINRA study of The Stock Market Game providing positive results on students in grades 4-10 who played the game, scoring higher on investor knowledge tests.

 3. Wall Street Survivor

-Partnering with AOL, Seeking Alpha, and The Motley Fool, Wall Street Survivor is among the most popular simulated games available.
+Partnering with AOL, Seeking Alpha, and The Motley Fool, Wall Street Survivor is among the most popular simulated games.
+This resource-rich site provides courses, videos, newsletters, starter guides, and articles.
 You can start with anywhere from $10,000 to $10 million in virtual money.
-There is the option join a public or private league or create your own league.
-This site is resource-rich and provides courses, videos, newsletters, starter guides and articles.
-I particularly like that they have resources to analyze a business and its financial statements.
-As a former analyst, the resources made my heart sing.
+You can join a public or private league or create your league.
+I particularly like that they have the resources to analyze a business and its financial statements.
+As a former analyst, these resources make my heart sing.

 4. How The Market Works